guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 timedatectl status
 ```

-It should shouw something similar to:
+It should show something similar to:

 ```bash
 Local time: Sun 2023-10-08 18:35:20 BST